ElectronicPetitions/Maryland/README.md

 * Invites - working on
 * New data format - looking at a fresh table over modifying the old one

+# giggles
+To make the webhook display messages properly, it's really really really REALLY really important that you append '/github' at the end of it.
+Yes, like five-reallys important.

 # User Flow
 * http://md-petition.com/index.php
 ## to